top of page

 Relationship Confidence: Connection is one of the most important things we as humans can create in our lives, so try to welcome them with open arms.
 Purposely build rapport with colleagues and peers by finding a common ground you can build upon.
 It also helps to stay in the knowing that these relationships will be a success.

-Capabilities and Unique Abilities: Marcus Buckingham, an expert in the field of strengths, suggests that you dedicate a week or two to monitor your work and life so you can identify the areas you get something from, and those you don’t.
-He also recommends giving more focus to your strengths by honing and developing them so you can become an expert.
+Capabilities and Unique Abilities: Marcus Buckingham, an expert in the field of strengths, suggests that you dedicate a week or two to monitoring your work and life so you can identify the areas you get something from, and those you don’t.
+He also recommends focusing more on your strengths by honing and developing them so you can become an expert.
 Make a list of five things you’re good at and five you don’t feel so confident in, and test Marcus’ theory by focusing on your strengths and see how confident you become.

 Presenting and Public Speaking: This one is all about practice, practice, practice.
-Each time you walk into the room ready to give your audience a presentation or a talk, command the space by standing tall and using eye contact (or look at the space in between your audience members to give the impression that you are).
-You can also use the 4-7-8 method beforehand to help calm your nerves and keep you grounded, which will also help boost your confidence in the moment.
+Each time you walk into the room, ready to give your audience a presentation or a talk, command the space by standing tall and making eye contact (or look at the space between your audience members to give the impression that you are).
+You can also use the 4-7-8 method beforehand to calm your nerves and keep you grounded, which will boost your confidence in the moment.
 Try it out here.

 Mental Resilience: To increase your mental resilience, start by developing a growth mindset.
 See criticism as useful information to help you grow, don’t set your expectations too high and always ask for help if you need it.
-Your talents can always be developed through hard work and strategy, so it's important to remind yourself that it is ok if you don't know something.
+Your talents can always be developed through hard work and strategy, so it's important to remind yourself that it's okay not to know something.
 We're not trying to be perfect, nor are we trying to know it all.
-Learning and growth has no end.
+Learning and growth have no end.
 That is a growth mindset.

 By using the Wheel of Confidence and the tips provided, you will be on your way to increased confidence in all areas of your life and trust me when I say, it will truly set you up for success.